What Happens After Hernia Surgery

 These risks are:

 We view minimal bruising as an indicator of success, and aim to limit it by using hernia pants worn for a minimum of 48 hours post surgery- Age, obesity, blood thinning medications and general frailty often leads to worse bruising.
 The ‘luck of the draw’ is also important.

 This is uncommon, and we use a waterproof dressing, beneath the pressure dressing, that can be worn while showering.
 We recommend patients leave the waterproof dressing intact for 12 days as it was put on while the wound area was clean and sterile.

 This happens rarely, and carries the same risk regardless of how the operation is carried out.
 And because, under local anaesthetic, we can test the repair during surgery, the risk of early technical failure is low.
 The main risks for recurrence are smoking and being overweight.
 Alter these factors and the risk will reduce to become very small.

 • Altered skin sensation

 It’s common (with any open hernia surgery) to feel a numb patch or area of altered sensation around the region of the scar (to about the size of 50p piece); patients can expect this to fade slowly overtime.
 It can be permanent in a small number.

 An inflamed pubic tubercle may cause discomfort, but this is very rare and broadly speaking of equal risk from either hernia repair technique.
 If you have any questions post surgery before your follow up consultation please get in touch with Hernia Clinic Hampshire with your questions.

-We will arrange a follow up consultation approx 4-6 weeks post-surgery for private surgery patients.
+We will contact you to arrange a follow up consultation approx 4-6 weeks post-surgery for private surgery patients.